hilbix/tino/rants/github-firewall.md

+Summary:

+- Cirrus CI - [secure, as it only needs read access](../howto/cirrus-ci.md), Linux/Windows/MacOS-X, minimal Web-UI, not-so-easy to use due to `.cirrus.yml` file
+- Semaphore - needs firewall due to write access.
+Besides of that it looks very easy to use.
+- Travis CI - needs firewall due to write access.  not-so-easy to use (`.travis.yml`)

 > We definitively need a GitHub Firewall!
 What is a GitHub Firewall?
 >
 > This is some firewalled account with arbitrary (fake) account data which has readonly access to all of your public repositories.